tinymce/tinymce-docs/advanced/configuring-comments-callbacks.md

 The conventional conversation object structure that should be returned via the `done` callback is as follows:

-The `tinycomments_lookup` function is given a request (req) object as the first parameter, which has this field:
+The `tinycomments_lookup` function is passed a (`req`) object as the first parameter, which contains the following key-value pair:

-* **conversationUid**: The uid of the conversation the reply is a part of.
+* **conversationUid**: The uid of the conversation the reply is targeting.

-The done callback needs to take an object of the form:
+The `done` callback should accept the following object:
 ```js
 {
  conversation: {